agailloty/webscraping-cs/README.md

 This project utilizes the following dependencies:

-- HtmlAgilityPack (version X.X.X): A library for parsing and manipulating HTML documents.
+- HtmlAgilityPack (version 1.11.46): A library for parsing and manipulating HTML documents.
 It is used for extracting job information from HTML files.

 ## License